The Elliott Simmons Charitable Trust

 Overview

-The Elliott Simmons Charitable Trust was established in 1994 following the death of Elliott Simmons at age 59.
-Elliott Simmons was extremely proud of his Jewish heritage and maintained a close connection to Israel throughout his life.
-In his later years, he suffered from mental health issues but maintained a positive outlook.
-Having substantial family wealth and no close family connections, he requested that upon his death he wanted to support charities involved in mental health issues and music, the two great loves of his life.
+The Elliott Simmons Charitable Trust was established in 1994.
+During his lifetime, Elliott Simmons experienced mental health difficulties and expressed his desire to contribute to charities supporting people impacted by mental illness.
+He requested that upon his death a trust be set up to ensure that those in need of mental health care would have the support they needed, and to support music-related charitable causes.
 A private charitable trust was established in his name to ensure his wishes were complied with.
 The trust makes grants to registered charitable organisations and to organisations with charitable objects which are exempt from the requirement for charitable registration, operating both in the UK and overseas.
-In the year ending April 2024, the trust distributed £339,303 in grants, significantly exceeding its income of £49,605, indicating the trust is drawing on its capital to fulfill its charitable mission.
+In the year ending April 2024, the trust distributed £339,303 in grants, significantly exceeding its income of £49,605, indicating the trust is drawing on its capital to fulfil its charitable mission.

 Funding Priorities